 The Committee decided in 1988 to prepare "General Comments" on the rights and provisions contained in the Covenant with a view to assisting States parties in fulfilling their reporting obligations and to provide greater interpretative clarity as to the intent, meaning and content of the Covenant.
-The most recent (General Comment No.21) was published in 2009 and covered the right of everyone to take part in cultural life.
+The most recent (General Comment No.23) was published in 2016 and covered the right to just and favourable conditions of work.
 The General Comments can be found on the UN's web site: